llkks0/RTSH26_hackathon/adaptive_image_generation_design_doc.md

 ## 7. Embedding Usage

 - Asset embeddings
-  - AssetCaption.caption + tags are embedded via text embedding model.
+  - Asset.caption + tags are embedded via text embedding model.
-  - Stored in AssetEmbedding.
+  - Stored directly in Asset.embedding and Asset.embeddingModel.

 - Prompt embeddings
   - Each PromptGen step (or each prompt string) is embedded.